 Music is Good for You!

 We've all probably heard at some point in our lives that the study of music benefits both the academic, growing student as well as the mature adult later in life.
 "Because leading experts say, Mozart makes babies smarter", as our friend Kari is fond of saying.
-Just in case more convincing may be required, NHME gathered lots of scientific data in one place for your perusal and consideration.
-When finally convinced beyond all reasonable doubt, click the green button to start an enrollment online.
-Remember too: parents, grandparents, and guardians do not have to sit idly by on the sidelines while their children get to make music and have all the fun.
+Just in case more reassurance may be required, NHME compiled lots of intriguing research into one place for your perusal and consideration.
+When ready to give music a chance at enhancing your family's enjoyment of the arts, click the green button below to start an online enrollment.
+Remember, parents, grandparents, and guardians do not have to sit idly by on the sidelines while their children get to make music and have all the fun.
 Why not join us as well?
 Always wanted to learn clarinet, fascinated by the cello, or perhaps enthralled by a trumpet's clarion call?
 Maybe we already play an instrument or had at some point in the past?
 Is there a venerable, vintage instrument of some kind or another hiding tucked away in a secluded closet or dusty attic somewhere just waiting to be picked up and played again?
 Go grab it and join us!
 Don't worry, if an instrument is needed to come join and learn with us, we probably have one that can be rented at low cost.
 Come learn alongside your student while contributing your own unique maturity and expertise to the ensemble!

 The Case for Music in the Schools, Phi Delta KappaA study of 7,500 university students revealed that music majors scored the highest reading scores among all majors including English, biology, chemistry, and math.